jgibbons-cp/datadog/app-java/openshift-rosa/README.md

 - Change:
   - ```clustername: openshift``` to ```clustername: <clustername>```
-  - Add you apiKey and appKey from the ACCESS menu [here](https://app.datadoghq.com/organization-settings/users).
+  - Add your apiKey and appKey from the ACCESS menu [here](https://app.datadoghq.com/organization-settings/users).
 Rather than add them in the values file you can add them as secrets as documented [here](https://github.com/DataDog/helm-charts/blob/main/charts/datadog/values.yaml#L29-L49).